Brendan Dolan

-Brendan Gabriel Dolan (born 2 August 1973) is a Northern Irish professional darts player who competes in Professional Darts Corporation (PDC) events.
+Brendan Dolan (born 2 August 1973) is an Irish professional darts player who competes in Professional Darts Corporation (PDC) events.
 He was the first player to hit a nine-dart finish in a "double-to-start" event (where a player must hit a double to begin play), which he achieved at the 2011 World Grand Prix, giving him the nickname the History Maker.
 He also reached the final of this tournament, where he lost to Phil Taylor.

 On the PDC Pro Tour, Dolan lost his first seven finals before winning his maiden ranking title in 2013.
 He has since won nine more events on the Pro Tour, most recently in 2024.
 He is noted for his 180 celebration where he twirls his finger in a helicopter style motion.

 Darts career

 Early career

 After two early exits in the 2003 and 2004 UK Open, Dolan's first major run came in the 2004 World Grand Prix where he earned his place through the All-Ireland qualifiers, winning one of four places.
 He defeated fellow qualifier Mark Wilton in the first round but lost 3–1 in the second to Kevin Painter.
 However, he did not yet play in full complement of PDC events as he only took part in a total of four tournaments in 2005 and 2006.

 Dolan reached the last 32 of the 2007 UK Open, beating Bob Anderson and Darren Johnson before losing to Dennis Priestley.